Hwu315/dataminingMATH5836/Week2/exercise/Exercise2.1/description.md

 Develop a logistic regression model for binary classification in R or Python and do the following:

-* 60/40 train test spilt and report training and test performance in terms  classification performance
+* Create 60/40 train test spilt and report training and test performance in terms  classification performance

 * Report AUC and ROC and Precision-Recall curve, F1 Score.